 Money also provides information.
 If something is more expensive, than it is using more of a scarce resource.
 And by scarce, I mean that if humans used as much as they wanted, the resource would run out.
 The scarce bit might be the amount of time that it takes humans to create the expensive item, or the amount of natural resources that it takes.
 I have a rule of thumb, if there are two ways of doing something, and one is ten times cheaper, it is usually the more environmentally friendly way to do it.
 For example, a bicycle is over ten times cheaper than a car, and the bicycle is much more environmentally friendly than the car.
 Ideally, prices guide our decisions towards using less scarce resources.

 Unfortunately, prices are just one number, and sometimes they don’t tell the whole story.
 As I mentioned with the coal example, the true cost needs to include the cost to everyone affected, it needs to include the externality.
-For example, coal electricity is cheaper than wind, but if the cost of the CO2 was included, the wind power would be cheaper sometimes.
+For example, coal electricity is cheaper than wind, but if the cost of the CO was included, the wind power would be cheaper sometimes.
 A carbon tax would fix that distortion of price.
 If the government taxes something, less is produced.
 So of course, we tax wages, but not carbon dioxide, so we get less jobs, but more carbon dioxide.

 There is another problem that using money causes.
 Money is not valuable except for what it can buy.
 But that use is so important, that it is easy to start to want money itself, and not actually anything that would make our lives better.
 As apostle Paul said, “The love of money is the root of all evil.”8 Paul is not quite correct, since for example, the desire for sex or power also cause a lot of evil.
 But the love of money is at the root of many of the large scale problems of the world.
 Why do prison corporation’s leaders advocate for longer prison sentances?
 They want more prisoners so they get more money.
 Why do tobacco companie’s leaders try to get people addicted?
 They want more people buying cigarettes and get more money from it.
 The love of money overrules the desire for an actual benefit to society.